therightmandev/salsify-challenge/README.md

 ### How long did you spend on this exercise?
 If you had unlimited more time to spend on this, how would you spend it and how would you prioritize each item?

 6-8 hours.
-I had to learn more about file reading than I ever had to before.
 If I had unlimited time, I would start by adding a cache.
-Then I would move the line index to a separate database, like Redis.
+I would move the line index to a separate database, like Redis.
+I would also experiment with the `INDEX_INTERVAL` value, to see which number would get the best overall results for our specific use case.
+I would also scale the system horizontally, allowing more requests to be served concurrently.

+If the priority is handling bigger files, my first step would be to use Redis for the index.
+Then, I would add a cache, then scale horizontally.